2018-2019 Goal – Connect West Pine trail to Flat Lake trail

 New signs and way finders

-Trailhead signs are popping up at the Alabaster Way cul-de-sac, Mica Crescent (Spar), and Alabaster Way (Divide) trailheads.
+Trailhead signs were put up at the Alabaster Way cul-de-sac, Mica Crescent (Spar), and Alabaster Way (Divide) trailheads.
 The trailhead signs, when complete, will have trail sponsor panels, the new trail system map, trail ratings, and other information for trail users.

 We’re also adding navigation aids within the trail network.
 Trail junction signs have been installed in many places with trail names and ratings shown.
 We’ve been adding ‘blue dots’ along the trail in the open granite areas to help users find their way.